Global stocks, dollar sag after U.S. government shutdown

 He noted that during previous government shutdowns - two in 1995 and one in 2013 - U.S. bond yields have tended to slip in the first few weeks after the closure.

-In the foreign exchange market, the dollar’s index against a basket of major currencies .DXY =USD dropped about 0.2 percent from late last week to 90.465, edging back toward its three-year low of 90.104 touched on Wednesday.
+In the foreign exchange market, the dollar’s index against a basket of major currencies dropped about 0.2 percent from late last week to 90.465, not far from three-year low of 90.104 touched on Wednesday, before edging back to 90.63.

 The common currency was also helped after Germany’s Social Democrats (SPD) voted on Sunday to begin formal coalition talks with Chancellor Angela Merkel’s conservatives, moving Europe’s economic powerhouse closer to a stable government after months of political deadlock.